aalto-mediacode/incarnate/README.md

 * Deleting layers.
 * Audio reactivity.
 There's a soundPlayer class with a simple visualiser, but it's not connected to anything else so it's commented out.

+## How to run

+* Download openFrameworks (version used for development was 0.11.2, on MacOS)
+* Use the project generator to create a new app with the "ofxGui" addon
+* Place the files in this "src" folder in the "src" folder of the app.

+That should be enough to make it run.